-"They are the group stabbed This is also to invite you to write an in- of powdered eggs and six boxes hikes that have been averaging timate account of your experience at your of powdered milk.
-In recent two to three percent a year, school.
-Do write to us your true feelings of months the government cut out James told the Dallas Morning anger and sorrow and joy and also of the ten pounds of cheese and ten News. sources of courage, etc., that come you at pounds of butter formerly in-One executive of a large office said, "Seventy-five percent Many families do not receive of our people have another job generalize overmuch.
-Be personal, pointed and even this meager pittance.
-"I -selling autos and clothes, sharp.
-And also do it at your earliest.
-Can't you don't even get federal surplus," store-clerking . . . myself, I get just sit down and do it in almost no time as says Carlos Skidmore, 35, "You \$25 to \$50 for platform gotta have more in the family speeches."
-HOUSING STARTS Some of the younger men Home-building starts in Octhave found jobs elsewhere or ober were at the lowest rate in have been rehired in the mines 15 months.
+One executive of a large ofice said, "Seventy-five percent of our people have another job even this meager pittance.
+"I -selling autos and clothes, don't even get federal surplus," store-clerking . . . myself, I get says Carlos Skidmore, 35, "You \$25 to \$50 for platform gotta have more in the family speeches." around here - and we only have HOUSING STARTS Some of the younger men Home-building starts in Octave found jobs elsewhere or ober were at the lowest rate in have been rehired in the mines 15 months. but "older" men like Mays, and